MZandtheRaspberryPi/im_practical_programming/README.md

 ![buddy_dance](./buddy_dance.gif)

 ## Spot Micro Robot
 This was a fun project where I 3d printed the robot, planned the hardware, assembled, and used a fellow robot builder's ROS Repo to get it walking.
 I contributed a bit to the robot builder's ROS repo as well.
-Check it out [here](https://github.com/MZandtheRaspberryPi/spot_micro_demo).
+Check it out [here](https://github.com/MZandtheRaspberryPi/spot_micro_demo) and a video showing off the project [here](https://youtu.be/g6FMSfrcahk).
 ![spot_micro_demo](./spot_micro_demo.gif)

 ## Pi Watch
 This was a project to make a raspberry pi watch that can check buses near my apartment, show the weather, and turn off with button presses.
-Check out the repo [here](https://github.com/MZandtheRaspberryPi/pi_watch).
+Check out the repo [here](https://github.com/MZandtheRaspberryPi/pi_watch) and a video showing off the project [here](https://www.youtube.com/watch?v=JhEXCvS3W6M).
 ![pi_watch.gif](./pi_watch.gif)